Judges strike down North Carolina voter ID law, citing its ‘discriminatory purpose’ against African Americans

 The ruling is the latest development in a state battle over voting rights that has drawn national attention, and comes amid a raft of new restrictions by GOP-led state legislatures across the country, as well as an effort in Congress to restore key parts of the 1965 Voting Rights Act.

 The North Carolina measure, known as S.B.
-824, was enacted in December 2018 after a supermajority of the state legislature overrode a veto by then-Gov. Roy Cooper, a Democrat.
+824, was enacted in December 2018 after a supermajority of the state legislature overrode a veto by then-Democratic Gov. Roy Cooper.
 North Carolina voters also approved a ballot measure creating a constitutional requirement that voters present a photo ID.
 At the time, Cooper had said the law would disenfranchise minority voters, who are less likely to possess the required identification.

 In Friday’s majority decision, Superior Court Judges Michael O’Foghludha and Vince Rozier Jr. wrote that the attorneys defending the law failed to prove that it “would have been enacted in its present form if it did not tend to discriminate against African American voters.”